agda/agda/doc/user-manual/getting-started/installation.rst

      Optimise Agda heavily.
 (In this case it might make sense to limit GHC's memory usage.)
 Default: off.

+.. option:: Werror

+     Turns GHC warnings into errors during compilation of Agda itself.
+     Has no effect on the resulting Agda binary.
+     Only interesting for developing Agda.
+     Default: off.

 .. hint:: During ``cabal install`` you can add build flags using the ``-f`` argument:
     ``cabal install -fenable-cluster-counting``.
 Whereas stack uses ``--flag`` and an ``Agda:`` prefix, like this: ``stack install --flag Agda:enable-cluster-counting``.